amine-souissi0/documentaion/README.md

 Build failures due to missing dependencies, fixed by updating requirements.txt.

 Conclusion
-The Flask application is successfully deployed using TeamCity’s CI/CD pipeline on Kubernetes as of 11:56 AM +08, July 16, 2025, with automated builds and accessible functionality, marking a significant step in project automation.
+The Flask application is successfully deployed using TeamCity’s CI/CD pipeline on Kubernetes as of 11:55 AM +08, Thursday, July 17, 2025, with automated builds and accessible functionality, marking a significant step in project automation.
 🐳 Deploy Flask App with TeamCity & Docker
 Deploy Flask App with Docker Using TeamCity on Kubernetes for CGSS Shift Management Purpose